Anthony Merchant: Background

-Merchant is a 5th generation lawyer.
+He was a fifth generation lawyer.
 His maternal grandfather was Saskatchewan politician Vincent Reynolds Smith, later a judge.
 Merchant's father, Captain Evatt Francis Anthony Merchant, was a member of C Company of the Queen's Own Cameron Highlanders.
 He was killed in action towards the end of hostilities in WWII, just after Merchant was born.
 Merchant's mother, Sally Merchant, was a television personality who later also became a member of the Saskatchewan legislature.